Cabinet reshuffle: 4 backbenchers promoted, lawyer Edwin Tong to be Senior Minister of State for Law and Health

 Dr Janil Puthucheary will move to the Ministry of Transport, continue in MCI and leave MOE.

 Dr Koh Poh Koon will leave the Ministry of National Development but continue as Senior Minister of State at MTI.
-On Monday, he was appointed deputy secretary-general of the National Trades Union Congress .
+On Monday, he was appointed deputy secretary-general of the National Trades Union Congress.

 Minister of State Sam Tan will take on a new role at the Social and Family Development Ministry, continue in MFA and leave his appointments at the Prime Minister's Office and Manpower Ministry.